How to Fix Noisy Vinyl Records | Static, Pops & Crackle Explained

 Noise on vinyl isn’t always a tragedy.
 Most of the time, it’s fixable or manageable.
 And even when it’s not?
 It’s just part of the charm.

-Keeping your vinyl well maintained takes effort, but it’s definitely worth it.
+Keeping your vinyl well maintained takes effort but it’s worth it.
+A clean, properly stored record not only sounds better but lasts longer too.